pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/Curl.md

 We may also use cURL to download a page or a file and output the content into a file using the -O flag.
 If we want to specify the output file name, we can use the -o flag.
 Otherwise, we can use `-O` and cURL will use the remote file name as follows:

 ![image](https://github.com/user-attachments/assets/64eb1344-6740-4a72-9ba7-c136e1557fb0)

+### cURL for HTTPS

+cURL should handle all HTTPS communication standards automatically, perform a secure handshake, and then encrypt and decrypt data automatically.
+However, if we ever contact a website with an invalid or outdated SSL certificate, cURL, by default, will not proceed with the communication to protect against the earlier mentioned MITM attacks.